alexeygrigorev/mlwiki.org/index.php/Consistent_Hashing.md

 ---
-title: "Consistent Hashing"
 layout: default
 permalink: /index.php/Consistent_Hashing
+tags:
+- algorithms
+- database-systems-architecture
+- distributed-systems
+title: Consistent Hashing
 ---

-# Consistent Hashing

 ## Consistent [Hashing](Hash_Function)
 To scale incrementally, [Distributed Databases](Distributed_Databases) need a mechanism to dynamically partition over a set of nodes.
 Consistent Hashing is one of them: it allows to distribute load across several nodes.